Skip to main content

 The last step is to drag-drop the right creatives into the right language group and set up our flight.

-A US national restaurant chain with meal time messaging that shows up to 5 different menu items per meal time.
-The five menu items can be shown in random order.
-Each of the three meal times must only show menu items from the current mealtime menu.
+A U.S. national restaurant chain uses mealtime-based messaging to display up to five different menu items for each meal period.
+The five items can be shown in random order, but each meal period must display only items from the corresponding menu.

-• Time zones to support accurate mealtime messaging are: Eastern Time (EST/EDT), Central Time (CST/CDT), Mountain Time (MST/MDT), Pacific Time (PST/PDT)
+• The campaign supports four U.S. time zones to ensure accurate mealtime messaging: Eastern (EST/EDT), Central (CST/CDT), Mountain (MST/MDT), and Pacific (PST/PDT).

-• Mealtimes to support: Breakfast, Brunch, Lunch, Dinner.
-Some regions support a Brunch menu, while others do not.
+• Supported meal periods are Breakfast, Brunch, Lunch, and Dinner.
+Some regions offer a Brunch menu, while others do not.
 Regions are organized by DMA.

 Explanation